lgnbhl/felixl.github.io/_pages/about.md

 author_profile: true
 ---

 I'm Félix Luginbühl, a data analyst, R developer and [Shiny App](https://shiny.rstudio.com/) architect.
 I develop web apps, like [this one](https://universal-rights.shinyapps.io/urg-analytics/).
-I can build one for you. {: .notice--primary}
+I can build one for you.

 <a href="http://felixluginbuhl.com" class="btn btn--danger">Contact me</a>